nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

 </div>
 </p>

-The next problems are little more difficult, but Titu's Lemma plays a special role in simplifying them:
+For the next problems, Titu's Lemma plays a special role in simplifying them:

 <p>
     <div class="mp">